zshn25/zshn25.github.io/_posts/2021-01-09-why-privacy-matters.md

 ---

+{% include alert.html content="This post is still in draft.
+Some of the ideas are complete but needs expansion.
+Suggestions and comments are always welcome"%}

 <!-- {::options parse_block_html="true" /} -->

 It is often important and helpful to formally define what we are talking about for everyone to be on the same page. **Privacy is the ability to choose to express oneself selectively**.
 It is the subtle distinction between what is morally acceptable between the bedroom, the bathroom, the dining table and the street.
 There are often things that we share with our friends/family over dinner which we would rather not share in public.
 Or, there might be things in our minds we would be embarrassed and even guilty to share with anyone else.
 This subtle distinction, when crossed could lead to undesirable consequences.
 For example, we would be okay finding ourselves naked in a shower but the same in a public place would be obnoxious.